 Greece Itinerary 2:

 Best time to travel: Shoulder season months (May, June and September)

 The Greek islands are a paradise on earth.
 With translucent cerulean waters and miles upon miles of pristine sandy white beaches, it is not hard to understand why so many people love them.
 The islands are the main reason that many people pen Greece into their travel bucket lists in the first place.

 This 10 day Greece itinerary takes you to some of the most beloved Greek island destinations.
 From the romantic sunsets of Santorini to the glamorous beaches of Mykonos, and the secluded paradise of Koufonisia.

 Days One and Two: Athens

-Days Three to Five Santorini
+Days Three to Five: Santorini

-It is characterised by its iconic white cycladic buildings that cascade down cliff faces, its multicoloured cliffs and its volcanic sand beaches.
+It is characterised by its iconic white Cycladic buildings that cascade down cliff faces, its multicoloured cliffs, and its volcanic sand beaches.
 Santorini is likely the main image that springs to mind at any mention of travelling to Greece.

 Things to do in Santorini